eyalbouganim/eyalbouganim/README.md

 </p>

 <p align="center">
-To put it simply, what excites me the most is turning nothing into new ideas, then giving them life with software.
+To put it simply, what excites me the most is turning nothing into new ideas, then giving them life with software.<br>
 Learning more and expanding my skill set every day is a must.
 </p>